nedbat/coveragepy/doc/cmd.rst

     $ coverage run --source=dir1,dir2 my_program.py arg1 arg2
     $ coverage run --source=dir1,dir2 -m packagename.modulename arg1 arg2

-Coverage can measure multi-threaded programs by default.
-If you are using more exotic concurrency, with the `greenlet`_, `eventlet`_, or `gevent`_ libraries, then coverage will get very confused.
+Coverage.py can measure multi-threaded programs by default.
+If you are using more exotic concurrency, with the `greenlet`_, `eventlet`_, or `gevent`_ libraries, then coverage.py will get very confused.
 Use the ``--concurrency`` switch to properly measure programs using these libraries.
 Give it a value of ``greenlet``, ``eventlet``, or ``gevent``.